anijic/Retail_Analytics_Repo/README.md

 ---

 ## **Methodology**
 1. Cleaned data in SQL and exported as .csv file
-2. Performed EDA and advanced analytics in R (Market Basket + RFM)
-3. Prepared output files for Tableau
+2. Prepared output files for Tableau
-4. Designed and exported final visualizations and dashboard to Tableau public
+3. Designed and exported final visualizations and dashboard to Tableau public
-5. Developed insights, business recommendations, and strategic actions
+4. Developed insights, business recommendations, and strategic actions

 ---